 A History of Mathematics, Carl B. Boyer and Uta Merzbach Mathematics and its History, Stillwell A History of Mathematics - An Introduction, Victor J. Katz (2nd ed.)
 Fermat's Enigma, S. Singh

 The topics will vary based on the instructors.

-DEPARTMENT OF MATHEMATICS

-THE OHIO STATE UNIVERSITY

-231 WEST EIGHTEENTH AVENUE

-COLUMBUS, OHIO 43210-1174
+DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174

-Course Coordinator: Bostwick Wyman 2000-2001
+Course Coordinator: Bostwick Wyman 2001-2002 Mathematics 507 A, W 5 cr.